joantolos/blog/content/blog/lockDown.md

 type = "post"
 +++

-As the world is facing the pandemic caused by this new Coronavirus strain, most of my colleges and myself are forced to work from home.
+As the world is facing the pandemic caused by this new Coronavirus strain, most of my colleagues and myself are forced to work from home.
 I want to share my experience working without leaving the house.

 ## Particular circumstances